World's Largest Entertainment McDonald's

 The World's Largest Entertainment McDonald's, also known as Epic McD, and formerly known as Mickey D's, is a McDonald's restaurant which opened in 1976 in Orlando, Florida.
-The restaurant has a floor area of 19000 sqft, making it the largest McDonald's in the world by square footage.
+The restaurant has a floor area of 19000 sqft, making it the second largest McDonald's in the world by square footage behind a McDonald's restaurant at Disneyland Paris.
 It offers menus with options that are exclusive to the restaurant and cannot be found elsewhere.

 Menu

 In addition to the standard McDonald's menu, the World's Largest Entertainment McDonald's offers over 50 additional items, including brick oven pizza, Belgian waffles, customized pasta dishes, omelettes, and additional items on the "Gourmet Bistro" menu, along with an expanded dessert menu like ice cream.